The Fear of Going to Drug Rehab

 It is commonly said that fear is the absence of faith.
-Fear is a very normal emotion to experience when entering into drug rehab – and it is nothing to be ashamed of.
-It makes complete sense for individuals who are entering into rehab to question their decision.
+Fear is a normal emotion to experience when entering into drug rehab – and it is nothing to be ashamed of.
+It makes complete sense for individuals entering into rehab to question their decision.
 What if drug rehab doesn’t work for me?
 What if I relapse?
 What if I don’t like living a sober life?
 The “what ifs” are common, and experiencing a certain level of trepidation and insecurity is to be expected.
 Committing to recovery is a major change.
 It can be difficult to understand an experience unless you have lived through it yourself, but there are several steps you can take to make committing to recovery easier.

 - Ask others who are in recovery about their personal experiences.
-Seek out alumni of the program you are planning on attending, or go to a local Alcoholics Anonymous meeting and stay afterward to speak to others who have completed drug rehab.
+Seek out alums of the program you are planning on attending, or go to a local Alcoholics Anonymous meeting and stay afterward to speak to others who have completed drug rehab.
 Hearing firsthand experiences does a lot to combat fear and put your mind at ease.

 - Make a pros and cons list.
 Writing out the pros and cons of drug rehab is a good idea if you are feeling apprehensive or fearful.
 What is the worst that could happen?

 - Consider the possibilities that you will have once you commit to recovery.
 Another thing to consider is how much drug rehab can improve your lifestyle to set and obtain personal goals, you will be able to mend broken interpersonal relationships… you will become the amazing, capable person you have always been underneath.
 Imagine living up to your full potential.
 Living a life free from chemical substances will allow you to do just that.